cbaggers/varjo/protocode/primitives.md

     Evaluation Stage

-primitives in: point-mode, triangles, quads?, isolines?
+primitives in: point-mode, triangles, quads, isolines

 The primitives here are specifying how the tessellation engine will split up the incoming primitives: